cs207-project-group4/cs207-FinalProject/docs/implementation.rst

 Forward Mode
 ------------

-The core data structures are ``Variables`` and ``Blocks``.
+The core data structures in this package are ``Variables`` and ``Blocks``.

-We are going to consider that every function can be split into core components, each of which we will call a `Block`.
-Thus, the application of a function is a mere composition of `Block` operations.
+We are going to consider that every function can be split into core atomic functions, each of which we will call a `Block`.
+Thus, the application of a function is a mere composition of `Block` operations to `Variable`s.
 The function
 .. image:: img/basic_function.png

 **Variable**